dowjones/hammer/docs/pages/deployment_cloudformation.md

 * **SourceIdentificationSQSPublicPolicy**: the relative path to the Lambda package that identifies SQS public queue issues.
 The default value is **sqs-public-policy-identification.zip**.
 * **SourceIdentificationS3Encryption**: the relative path to the Lambda package that identifies S3 un-encrypted bucket issues.
 The default value is **s3-unencrypted-bucket-issues-identification.zip**.
 * **SourceIdentificationRDSEncryption**: the relative path to the Lambda package that identifies RDS unencrypted instances.
 The default value is **rds-unencrypted-instance-identification.zip**.
+* **SourceIdentificationRedshiftPublicAccess**: the relative path to the Lambda package that identifies publicly accessibly redshift cluster issues.
+The default value is **redshift-cluster-public-access-identification.zip**.

 **VPC config (optional)**:
 * **LambdaSubnets**: comma-separated list, without spaces, of subnet IDs in your VPC to run identification lambdas in.